mastercomfig/mastercomfig/docs/customization/launch_options.md

 ## DXLevel Launch Options

 === "Windows"
 !!! info
-    These launch options should be added to first launch, and then removed.
+    This launch option should be added to first launch, and after quitting the game, be removed.
+!!!
 * **-dxlevel 100** : Use hardware to determine graphics capabilities.
 === "macOS/Linux"
     The DXLevel is automatically determined and cannot be set.